Feat-FeAR/GATTACA/README.md

         - Agilent-026652 Whole Human Genome Microarray 4x44K v2 -> `HsAgilentDesign026652`
         - Affymetrix Human Gene 1.0-ST Array -> `hugene10st`
 - Switches:
     - `dryrun` (bool): Run the analysis, but don't save any output file.
 Useful to test the analysis before committing to it.
-Currently not implemented.
-See issue #4.
     - `log2_transform` (bool): If the input isn't log-transformed, setting this to true will perform log2 transformation for you.
     - `renormalize` (bool): If set to true, runs quantile normalization after performing Robust Multichip Average (RMA) normalization.
     - `limma` (bool): If true, detects Differentially Expressed Genes (DEGs) using the `limma` package (Performs Differential Expression Analysis).
 This performs better than `rankProd` for well-behaved data.
     - `rankproduct` options: If true, detects Differentially Expressed Genes (DEGs) using the `rankproduct` package (Performs Differential Expression Analysis).
 This performs better than `rankProd` for well-behaved data.
 - Design options:
-    - `experimental_design` (str): A string representing the experimental desing.
+    - `experimental_design` (str): A string representing the experimental design.
 See the special section at the end of this list.
     - `group_colors` (list of str): A list of strings representing names of colors to be used in some plots.
 The list must be as long or longer than the number of `experimental_groups`.
     - `contrasts` (list of int): This list defines which group pairs are tested against each other to find differentially expressed genes.
 The pairs are generated from the experimental groups as non-palindrome ordered combinations.
 If the `experimental_groups` are `["control", "treat1", "treat2"]` then the generated pairs are `["treat1-control", "treat2-control", "treat2-treat1"]` A `slowmode` `dryrun` is especially useful to check if this option was set correctly.
     - Filters applied to the dataset:
         - `log2_expression` (num): Filter out (mark as non-differentally-expressed) any genes that have lower log2 expression than this value.
 This gets rid of genes that might be detected as differentially expressed just because their low expression fluctuates a lot between samples.
 This value depends a lot on the experiment design.
 For Agilent, check the un-hybridized `(-)3xSLv1 NegativeControl` probe as a plausible value (a way to check this will be implemented in the future (maybe)).
 For  Affymetrix, 4 is a good baseline.
         - `fold_change` (num): Fold Change Threshold.
 Usually, `|log2FC| > 0.5` or `|log2FC| > 1`.
 The reasoning behind this filter is the same as `log2_expression`.
-        - `min_groupwise_presence` (num): The percentage (rouded up) of samples in each group that a gene has to have over `fold_change` expression to have the possibility to be included as as differentially expressed gene.
+        - `min_groupwise_presence` (num): The percentage (rounded up) of samples in each group that a gene has to have over `fold_change` expression to have the possibility to be included as as differentially expressed gene.
 This is done to be sure that the differentially expressed genes are represented in most analysed samples and therefore robust from the biological point of view.

-##### Setting the experimental desing string
+##### Setting the experimental design string
 Each sample is marked with a letter (or series of letters) representing conditions.
 They can also be marked with arbitrary numbers representing sample pairs for paired designs.
 The letter and optional numbers are known as labels, and are separated by commas (all spaces are ignored).

 The parser respects already expanded labels and will retain them as-is: